-Updates Candidates should be sure to check the Updates page on the
+Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices.

-Syllabus for Retirement Design and Pricing, Canada Exam
+Syllabus for Retirement Design and Pricing U.S. Exam

 The candidate should be very familiar with the Learning Objectives as described in the Basic Education Catalog.
 These Learning Objectives are the first ingredient in developing the syllabus and also guide the examination committee when writing questions.
 The Learning Objectives set out the cognitive level needed to pass this exam.
 You will notice that the candidates are expected to "analyze," "explain," "calculate," "describe," "apply," etc. While studying the syllabus material, candidates may want to refer back to the Learning Objectives to remain focused on the goals of the exam.